dpc-sdp/ripple/docs/content/design-system/5.components/vertical-navigation.md

 ---

 ## Usage
-The vertical navigation component:
+Use the Vertical navigation component to help users navigate a section of related pages.

-- displays the user's current position in your site's content hierarchy
+Use vertical navigation to:
-- helps users to move between different sections and other related content
+- let users find and navigate to relevant information
-- supports four levels of hierarchy nesting
+- show the user where, within your site’s content hierarchy, the page they are viewing is located
--   supports a heading.
+- show 4 nested content sections (parent sections) and a heading for the names of each section.

-Place the vertical navigation next to a page's body content.
-This helps users navigate a section of related pages.
+Vertical navigation is placed next to your page’s body content.

-We've hidden child page navigation by default, and the user can reveal them via a chevron.
-When they select a parent section, it expands and displays the children pages.
+A chevron (v-shaped icon) next to each parent section lets users expand that parent section.
+This reveals the names of content pages falling within the parent section (child pages).
+Child page links are hidden by default.

-The chevron remains upturned until a user closes it.
-This tells the user which sections they are in, reducing visual complexity.
+The chevron flips up and parent sections stay expanded until the user interacts with the chevron to hide the child pages.
+This helps the user find what they need and minimises visual clutter.

 ::DocsExample
 ---